Oppatomm/Java-projects-for-beginners/README.md

 - Using `Scanner` to recetive input from the user.
 - Learn about using the `for-loop`.
 - Learn about using `BigDecimal` and `RoundingMode`.

+### 7️⃣ Project 7 : Program to Count The Number of Words and Characters
+A program to count the number of words and characters.
+The user only needs to input a text, and the program will display how many words and characters are in the text.

+**Features :**
+- Receive text input from the user.
+- Count the number of words and characters (excluding spaces).

+**What I learned :**
+- Learn about using `methods`.